Hakugami/REST-SOAP-HR-Management-API/README.md

 - **Sign In with JWT authentication and authorization** 🔐
 - **Partial Responses and pagination for Resources** 👤
 - **Request vacations and view all vacation requests with the ability to deny or approve** 🛍️
+- **Mark attendance as an employee with automatic deductions, HR(Any privileged user) can view all the data** 🖥